 Multiple users of one commercial space – Often a small business cannot fill a commercial space during early growth.
 In those cases, two to six small businesses can share the same space through open or compartmental configurations.
-This can be very effective with retail businesses by promoting the image of a full service shopping mall.
+This can be very effective with retail businesses by promoting the image of a full-service shopping mall.

-Businesses under wing – If existing businesses contribute space even as small as a card table, home-based businesses can establish a presence and benefit from the mentoring of the host business.
+Businesses underwing – If existing businesses contribute space even as small as a card table, home-based businesses can establish a presence and benefit from the mentoring of the host business.

 Popup Spaces – If some businesses are seasonable or event-driven, temporary commercial space for single or multiple businesses can be made available.
-This can consist of empty store fronts, farm market type tents or other temporary structures in empty lots.
+This can consist of empty storefronts, farm market-type tents, or other temporary structures in empty lots.

-Mobile businesses – Many small towns cannot support some standalone businesses like clothing, shoe stores or specialty shops.
-Since almost any business can be placed in a truck or trailer, small neighboring towns could support a mobile business which spends a day or two in each of multiple towns.
+Mobile businesses – Many small towns cannot support some standalone businesses like clothing, shoe stores, or specialty shops.
+Since almost any business can be placed in a truck or trailer, small neighboring towns could support a mobile business that spends a day or two in each of multiple towns.
 Mobile businesses like food or farm markets are welcomed at senior housing and residential areas with limited transportation.

-Maker space – Small craft, art and food businesses need room to make their products.
+Maker space – Small craft, art, and food businesses need room to make their products.
 In the case of food production, kitchens must be equipped with proper equipment and be compliant with health regulations.
 Industrial kitchens are expensive and often unavailable.
 However, one community incubator solution is to make church or organization kitchens compliant with health regulations and available for rent to food businesses when not being used for organization functions.
 The same idea could function with makers and available hall spaces.

 Funds availability and financial management are critical for small business success.
 The community incubator can identify SBA lenders and other capital sources.
-The provision of financial education, accounting resources and tax management can assist small businesses in managing finances.
+The provision of financial education, accounting resources, and tax management can assist small businesses in managing finances.

-One of the most successful activities of a community incubator is linking customers to the small businesses.
+One of the most successful activities of a community incubator is linking customers to small businesses.
 Coordinated activities, such as social events and festivals, are pleasant activities for residents as well as sources of customers for businesses.
 Most towns have historic sites and famous residents which can form a foundation for tourism destination activities.
-Small town marketing is really business collaboration and total community involvement in social, educational and business growth.
+Small town marketing is business collaboration and total community involvement in social, educational, and business growth.

 Today’s businesses utilize developing technology to stay in the marketplace.
 Small businesses can use these applications to coordinate markets, create easy links to customers and provide instant local customer-focused deliveries.
-Through technology and personal service, small town businesses can outperform box stores and online markets.
+Through technology and personal service, small-town businesses can outperform box stores and online markets.

 A small-town incubator is a coordinated community growth activity, which touches every resident and business.
 The cement that ties it all together is education on an individual and formal basis.
 Sponsored education like “How to Start a Business” to “How to Grow a Business” can keep the incubator full of startups.
 Youth programs for the Lemonade stand-age children are always successful in building the entrepreneurial spirit and personal achievement.